chrissandico/hockey_stats_app/IMPLEMENTATION_SUMMARY.md

 - Added support for team colors in the UI
 - Updated the LOGO_INSTRUCTIONS.md with details on how to use the new system

+### 5. Real-time Stats Updates and Team Identifier Standardization

+Implemented real-time stats updates and standardized team identifiers across the app.

+Key implementations:
+- Added ValueListenableBuilder for real-time score and shots updates
+- Standardized team identifiers to use 'your_team' and 'opponent' consistently
+- Updated all screens to use the standardized identifiers:
+  - LogStatsScreen: Real-time score and shots display
+  - LogShotScreen: Team selection and event creation
+  - ViewStatsScreen: Plus/minus calculation
+  - EditShotListScreen: Shot list display
+  - LogPenaltyScreen: Event creation
+- Enhanced logging for better debugging and tracking
+- Improved state management for loading indicators

 ## Technical Details

 ### Files Modified